PatrickA7/HIT238/README.md

 # Booking Buddy

-Booking Buddy - an app to reserve tables at your favorite rastaurant faster
+Booking Buddy - an app to reserve tables at your favorite restaurant faster

 Project for HIT238